ZERODUR®

 Extremely Low Thermal Expansion Glass-Ceramic

-ZERODUR® glass-ceramic has an extremely low coefficient of thermal expansion over a wide temperature range.
-It is ideal in applications where geometrical shape and distance changes must be kept low under temperature variations.
+It is ideal in applications where geometrical shape and distance changes must be kept low under temperature variations

-Extremely low coefficient of thermal expansion across a wide temperature range
+Extremely low CTE across a wide temperature range

-Excellent CTE homogeneity throughout the total
+Excellent CTE

 © SCHOTT